 Year Graduated: 2013

 Major: Psychology, Government

 Alison was an Executive Fellow in the California Capital Fellows Program 2013-2014.
 She is currently a consultant for California Senate Transportation and Housing Committee.
 During her law school career, she also interned at HomeBase - San Francisco, Public Advocates – Sacramento, and National Coalition for the Homeless - Washington, D.C.
-She was a recipient of the Pacific McGeorge Washington D.C.
+She was a recipient of the McGeorge Washington D.C.
 Fellowship Award and the Public Legal Services Society Summer Grant.
 Alison graduated with a Capital Certificate in Public Law and Policy with an emphasis in Housing Policy, and the Capital Commendation for Public Service (Superior Commitment Level).
-She also participated in the Pacific McGeorge Housing Mediation Clinic.
+She also participated in the McGeorge Housing Mediation Clinic.
 Her volunteer and community involvement during law school included Legal Services of Northern California, OneJustice Justice Bus Project, and the Human Rights and Fair Housing Commission.
 She has also volunteered at numerous homeless shelters and soup kitchens, a low-income, medical treatment facility, and an impoverished community center in Cusco, Peru.

 Field Placement: California Senate Transportation and Housing Committee